Canon G9 X Mark II vs Panasonic GX800

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Faster shutter: Has higher mechanical shutter speed (2000/sec vs 500/sec) to freeze action.

-- Ready to shoot: Has a lens build-in, whereas the GX800 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the GX800 requires a separate lens.

 - More compact: Is smaller (98x58mm vs 107x65mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the GX800).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the GX800).